 In addition to Johnson’s broadening of the standard rate, he has also proposed cutting corporation tax and dedicating resources to a greener economy.

-However, the fundamentals of Johnson’s tax plan has raised a few logical concerns among accountants and tax experts in Britain.
+However, the fundamentals of Johnson’s tax plan have raised a few logical concerns among accountants and tax experts in Britain.
 To explore some of the questionable logic behind the leading PM candidate’s plan, we open the floor to Keir Wright-Whyte, Managing Director of our London accountants.

 In simple terms, Johnson has proposed raising the higher income tax rate threshold from £50,000 to £80,000.

 According to the man himself, that change alone would cost £10bn per year.
 But, as with any economic policy, where one party gains another party must lose - so, how will they cover the cost?